 Ms. Ruhstrat is a graduate of the Curtis Institute of Music.
 Her teachers have included Aaron Rosand, Joseph Gingold, Harold Wippler and Dorothy Delay.
 Her discography includes the Stamitz Duo for Violin and Viola for Centaur Records ,the Ravel Duo for Violin and Cello for Albany Records, a 2013 GRAMMY nominated NAXOS release Annelies, based on the Diary of Anne Frank and multiple recordings with the Lincoln Trio on the Cedille Label and a 2017 GRAMMY Nomination for Trio’s From Our Homeland’s.

 A passionate teacher, Ms. Ruhstrat's students are prizewinners of national and international competitions and members of professional orchestras worldwide.
-Ms. Ruhstrat has been on Faculty at the Jacobs School of Music at Indiana University Bloomington and currently is Faculty and serves as the Chamber Music Coordinator at Northwestern University Bienen School of Music.
+Ms. Ruhstrat has been on Faculty at the Jacobs School of Music at Indiana University Bloomington and currently is on faculty and serves as the Strings Chamber Music Coordinator at Northwestern University Bienen School of Music.
 In 2014 Ms. Ruhstrat was awarded the American String Teachers Association Illinois Outstanding Studio Teacher Award.

 LONDON BASED VIOLIST, Paul martin, IS EQUALLY AT HOME ON THE CONCERT STAGE AS WELL AS IN THE INTIMATE SETTING OF CHAMBER MUSIC.
 BEING A FORMER MEMBER OF THE RENOWNED BALENESCU QUARTET, PAUL TOURED THROUGHOUT THE WORLD INCLUDING APPEARANCES IN ROYAL FESTIVAL AND ROYAL ALBERT HALLS IN LONDON, AUDITORIO NATIONAL de MUSIC MADRID, ARTS CENTRE MELBOURNE, SULTAN of BRUNEI PALACE, MUSIKVEREIN , VIENNA and CONCERTGEBOUW AMSTERDAM. mR.MARTIN studied viola with nicolas roth and elizabeth turnbull at trinity college of music.
 HE APPEARS ON THE argo label WITH THE BALENESCU QUARTET. paul has APPEARED in numerous well known film scores over the years including "lord of the rings", "james Bond" and "harry potter" AND "THE TALENTED MR. RIPLEY".